quilicicf/LodashImportUpdater/README.md

 ```

 This allows tree-shaking to work efficiently and to shave off a good part of lodash from your app bundle, read [this article](https://www.blazemeter.com/blog/the-correct-way-to-import-lodash-libraries-a-benchmark) for more details.

+A more complete example of what is supported is available in [the examples](./examples).

+> :information_source: If you spot a code pattern where the lodash import is not updated, please either submit a PR or open an issue with a base snippet of code that shows the problematic code pattern.

 ## How to use it